cacontos/HW1-case-study/README.md

 * How is the company funded?
 How much funding have they received?

-  $500 million + from venture capital investors.
+  $84.5 million from venture capital investors like Khosla Ventures, Highland Capital Partners, and almost 30 individuals from Wall Steet.

 ## Business Activities